USDA Office of Small and Disadvantaged Business Utilization Resources:

 The purchasing programs are a coordinated effort in USDA.
 The Food and Nutrition Service (FNS) submits orders based on the specific needs of recipient agencies.
 AMS gathers competitive bids (offers) from vendors, awards contracts, and ensures quantity and quality for purchased commodities.
 Upon completion of contract requirements, AMS processes invoices for payment.

-The AMS Master Solicitation for Commodity Procurements (PDF) contains all the general contract clauses prescribed by the Federal Acquisition Regulations, including pre-award and post-award certifications, representations and warranties.
+contains all the general contract clauses prescribed by the Federal Acquisition Regulations, including pre-award and post-award certifications, representations and warranties.
 This document is the basis for most AMS commodity contracts.
 It is in the vendor’s best interest to be familiar with the entire document.

 Purchase Cycle: The “purchase year” for the National School Lunch Program and other federal food and nutrition assistance programs typically follow a school year basis, with contracting beginning anew each spring for product deliveries running from July through the following May or June.
 Purchases may take place annually, quarterly, or more frequently depending on funds appropriated and recipient needs, as well as the production cycles of the various agricultural industries.
 A Purchase Schedule is posted on the AMS Commodity Purchasing website each spring outlining the general plans for the purchase year.